Universal Life Insurance

 vs. Term Life Insurance

-Universal life insurance, basically a “hybrid” product of permanent life insurance and term life insurance.
+UL insurance, basically a “hybrid” product of permanent life insurance and term life insurance.
 The biggest difference is that term life insurance will end after the proscribed period of time, after which the plan will not payout.
-With Universal Life Insurance, there Is guaranteed to be a payout.
+With UL Insurance, there Is guaranteed to be a payout.

 Since Universal Life Insurance is guaranteed to payout, the premiums will be higher than term insurance.